JoeyyScott/Gamer-Supplies/TESTING.md

             |:--------------:|
             | ![Delete Coupon Success Screenshot](docs/images/testing/userstories/delete-coupon-success.png) |

-        + Upon clicking the cancel button the data will be untouched, the modal will close and the user returned to the page they were on.
+        + Upon clicking the cancel button the data will be untouched and the modal will close.

 + As a **Site Owner/Superuser**, I want to be able to access the admin section of the site to view orders made, the items they contain and the delivery information.
     + Included in the main navigation bar is a dropdown that contains the admin features of the site.